KanishkNavale/DQN-DuelingDQN/README.md

 ## About the DQN Agent
 * The agent reached the goal position at epoch: 17
-* The agent policy begins to converge with no fail scenario from epoch:164
+* The agent policy begins to converge with no fail scenario from epoch: 164
 * Results,
     * Value Function Plot,
     <p ><img src="Value_function.png" width="500" ></p>